celo-org/ethstats-server/README.md

 * npm

 #### Installation
-Make sure you have node.js and npm installed.
+Make sure you have node.js (10 or above) and npm installed.

 Clone the repository and install the dependencies: